LuYiFang/phantom_mask/response.md

 ### C.2.
 Technical Document

-For frontend programmer reading, please check this [technical document](technical-document) to know how to operate those APIs.
+For frontend programmer reading, please check this [technical document](redoc-static.html) to know how to operate those APIs.
+You can open this in your browser to view the detailed results.

 - --